danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ### 3.3 Function

 A function of code in p5.js starts with the syntax `function() {}`, containing "a self-contained section of code"[^Robinson] to peform a certain task.
-For the most basic built-in functions in p5.js, `setup()` and `draw()`, specifying the contained code in relation to a particular purpose as setting up the environment for running the program, as well as doing things over time.
-Other built-in function `windowResized()` in the provided sample code, which serves the purpose of re-adjusting the canvas size if there is any event of window resizing.
-The canvas size is not a fixed dimension but it is subjected to the window that you have adjusted as illustrate in the code: `createCanvas(windowWidth, windowHeight);`.
-These lines suggest that an event listener implements at the code level to not only run once, but *constantly* listening to events of window resizing specifically and it is similar to other listening events such as `mouseIsPressed()`.
-This is considered as asynchronicity, which means some other events occur concurrently with the main program flow like drawing shapes for this case.
+For the most basic built-in functions in p5.js are `setup()` and `draw()`, specifying the contained code in relation to a particular purpose as setting up the environment for running the program, as well as doing things over time.
+Other built-in functions such as `windowResized()` in the provided sample code serves the purpose of re-adjusting the canvas size if there is any event of window resizing.
+The canvas size is not a fixed dimension but is subject to the window that you have adjusted as illustrated in the code: `createCanvas(windowWidth, windowHeight);`.
+These lines suggest that an event listener implements at the code level to not only run once, but *constantly*, listening to events of window resizing specifically and similar to other listening events such as `mouseIsPressed()`.
+This is considered as asynchronous, which means some other events occur concurrently with the main program flow such as drawing shapes in this case.

-Apart from built-in functions, the sample code contains the custom-one called `function drawElements();` which is invoked by line 21: `drawElements();` within the `draw()` function.
+Apart from built-in functions, the sample code contains the custom-one `function drawElements();` which is invoked by line 21: `drawElements();` within the `draw()` function.
 Defining a function is relatively simple in JavaScript with the keyword "function".
-From the function name "drawElements", one may get a sense of what this function does, which is mainly to draw ellipses and the two lines in a particular size, position and color, as well as making ellipses and lines to rotate in a clock-wise direction and statically stay at a position respectively.
-There are many ways to achieve drawing the same result especially with object-oriented approach but we are still in the early stage of learning to program, therefore we work on example that can do similar tasks that can be more aligned with our learning progress.
-Some of the code are intentionally written in a way that is less efficient but can serve the purpose of unfolding some of the key elements.
+From the function name "drawElements", you can get a sense of what this function does, which is mainly to draw ellipses and draw the two lines in a particular size, position and color, as well as making ellipses and lines to rotate in a clock-wise direction and statically remain at a position respectively.
+There are many ways to achieve drawing the same result especially with an object-oriented approach but we are still in the early stage of learning to program, and therefore we work on an example that can do similar tasks but that can align with our learning progress.
+With this in mind, some of the code is intentionally written in a way that is less efficient but serves the purpose of unfolding key concepts.

-Programmers like to split a big task into smaller operations and procedures, which is easier to structure, manage, debug, read and potentially collaborate with other programmers.
-In `function drawElements();`, the sample code is just simply seperate out from the function `draw()`, and clearly indicate this particular part of code relates to drawing the different elements on a screen.
-Of course one can also seperate out the drawing of ellipses and lines, and it is a subjective decision to decide how details you need to seperate the tasks.
+Programmers like to split a big tasks into smaller operations and procedures, so they are easier to structure, manage, debug, read and more open to collaboration with other programmers.
+In `function drawElements();`, the sample code is simply separated out from the function `draw()`, and in this way clearly indicates that this particular part of the code relates to drawing the different elements on a screen.
+Of course you can also separate out the drawing of ellipses and lines, and it is a subjective decision to decide how best to separate out the different tasks.

-There is another type of function where you can specify with arguments passing to the function and receive a return value.
+There is another type of function where you can specify tasks with arguments that are passed to the function and receive a return value.
 See the example below:

 ```javascript
 let x = sum(4, 3, 2);